saturncloud/examples/examples/r-api/README.md

   }
 }
 ```
 Now create another R script which will run above piece of code.
-Let's name this as `run_api.R`.
+Let's name this as `run-api.R`.
 Load the plumber package.
 Start the server using plumber object.
 Since the host listens on 0.0.0.0, it will be reachable on an appropriate interface address to the connection.
 The API must use port 8000 for Saturn Cloud to be able to direct traffic to it.
 ```R
 library(dplyr)
 library(plumber)